GispoCoding/geoviz-notebooks/README.md

 Python tool for analyzing geospatial data in cities.

-This repo consists of two components:
+This repo consists of three components:
 - *import* scripts that import a variety of open geospatial datasets for your favorite city
 - *notebook or export script* that
   - combine the datasets to form an index value per [H3 hex](https://github.com/uber/h3), and
   - create a [Kepler.gl](https://github.com/keplergl/kepler.gl) H3 map of the index
+- *https server* that serves the resulting map password protected if the notebook is run on a server

 ## Requirements